jannis-baum/Vivify/tests/rendering/markdown-additional.md

 > Optionally, the fallback icon can be set separately as
 > `config.alertsOptions.fallbackIcon`

-> [!fOoBaR]
+> [!fOo baR Baz Qux]
-> The marker is case-insensitive and turns into Title Case
+> The marker is case-insensitive and turns into sentence case (first character
+> capitalized)

 > [!CUSTOM] paY aTtEntiOn
 > You can use a custom title with a custom marker as well
+>
+> A custom title can be capitalized freely